Invizabel/Volor-Savanna/Volor Savanna/Python/README.md

 # Volor Savanna is a text adventure game
-# To play: import VolorSavanna
+# To play: python3 -m VolorSavanna